How Does L&I Work – Common Workers' Compensation Questions

 When looking for a workers’ compensation attorney, make sure to find someone with a track record of positive results that can build a case and gather evidence to present your claim as effectively as possible.

-Can I Get an Overpayment With L&I?
+Can I Get An Overpayment With L&I?

-What Does This Mean For You?
+What Does Overpayment Mean For You?